-Formula One Owners Liberty Media Buy MotoGP For $4.5 bn
+Formula One Owners Liberty Media Buy MotoGP For $4.5 Bn

 Formula One owners Liberty Media have agreed to buy MotoGP on Monday in a deal valued at around $4.5 billion, the American company said.

-MotoGP said in a statement that Liberty Media would acquire “approximately 86 percent” stake from Spain-based owners Dorna in a deal valued at 4.2 billion euros ($4.5 billion).
+MotoGP said in a statement that Liberty Media would acquire an “approximately 86 per cent” stake from Spain-based owners Dorna in a deal valued at 4.2 billion euros ($4.5 billion).

 The acquisition is expected to be completed by the end of 2024 subject to clearances and approvals by competition and foreign investment law authorities in various jurisdictions.